 Growing demand for APRNs

-The nursing field is a booming profession, and that’s especially true for APRNs.
-According to the Bureau of Labor Statistics (BLS), between 2019-2029 the demand for APRNs will increase by 26%–a much higher rate than other occupations.
+In addition, the nursing field is a booming profession, and that’s especially true for APRNs.
+According to the Bureau of Labor Statistics, the demand for APRNs will increase 45% from 2020 to 2030 – a much higher rate than other occupations.

 This need is created by a growing older population and a shortage of healthcare providers in rural areas.